AnnikaTjuka/annikatjuka.github.io/bookshelf.md

 # My virtual Bookshelf

 I've noticed that many people are curious about bookshelves.
 I'm no exception.
 The first thing I check out at a party is the host's bookshelf.
 So I'm not surprised that bookshelves have become a popular background for [YouTube videos](https://youtu.be/QmdXN2FR2eY).
 A bookshelf is a great opportunity to indirectly illustrate your personality and knowledge.
 As a student, I would have loved to take a look at the bookshelves of my favorite professors.
 If I had a bookshelf in my YouTube videos, I would select the following books to put them on display.
+(Click on the images to get more information on each book)

 ## Language and Mind